 In honor of the Sesquicentennial of the Civil War, we are featuring the the Civil War Diary of Miss E. Deanie Blanchard who lived in Hertford during the war.
-We will add another installment to the diary each month.
-Stay tuned!
+The diary is now complete.

 It has been a right pleasant day, Pa and Ma went to church at Hertford.
 The Yankees came up in a boat.
 Took the vessels with goods and salt, tore up the bridge.
 A good many people passed here this evening.
 They say this bridge is to be taken.